-- F5.1 It is acceptable to destroy material of low intrinsic significance (duplicate mass-produced articles or common specimens which lack significant provenance) where no alternative can be found. - F5.2.
+F5.1 It is acceptable to destroy material of low intrinsic significance (duplicate mass-produced articles or common specimens which lack significant provenance) where no alternative can be found.

+F5.2.
 Destruction is also an acceptable method of disposal in cases where an object is in extremely poor condition, has high associated health and safety risks (for example, a live explosive where deactivation is not possible) or is part of an approved destructive testing request (see Research Policy).

-- F5.3 Where necessary, Leicester Museums & Galleries will take specialist advice to establish the appropriate method of destruction.
-Health and safety risk assessments will be carried out where required. - F5.4 The destruction of objects should be witnessed by a Leicester City Council officer.
+F5.3 Where necessary, Leicester Museums & Galleries will take specialist advice to establish the appropriate method of destruction.
+Health and safety risk assessments will be carried out where required.

+F5.4 The destruction of objects should be witnessed by a Leicester City Council officer.
 In circumstances where this is not possible e.g. the destruction of controlled substances, a Police certificate should be obtained and kept in the related object history file.

-G) Data Protection Act 1998
+G) The Data Protection Act 2018 and provisions of UK GDPR

-- G1.
+G1.
 It is necessary for name and address data to be recorded in the catalogue record as part of the contract between the individual and the museum.
-Access to personal information about living individuals will be restricted. - G2.
-The processing of personal data will comply with the principles of the Data Protection Act.
+Access to personal information about living individuals will be confidential and restricted.

+G2.
+The holding, processing, and sharing of all personal data will comply with the requirements of both the Data Protection Act 2018 and the UK GDPR